 Museum of the Western Prairie

-Between the late 1550s and early 1700s, horses brought to North America by Europeans dispersed across the Plains.
-As a result many native groups transformed dramatically, becoming part of what are known broadly as the "Plains Indians."
-Their highly mobile lifestyle, based upon hunting the herds of bison that migrated north and south across interior North America, is a cultural image that persists today.
+Between the late 1550s and early 1700s, horses brought to North America by Europeans spread across the Great Plains.
+As a result, many Native groups transformed dramatically, becoming part of what are known broadly as the Plains Indians.
+Their highly mobile lifestyle, based upon hunting the herds of bison that migrated north and south across interior North America, is a cultural image that remains today.

 The years following the war also marked a period of severe change for the Plains Indians.
-Expanding settlements on the Southern Plains led to removal and confinement in the Indian Territory.
-Texas, which had no reservations, claimed modern Southwest Oklahoma as its own "Greer County" until 1896, but the Comanche, Kiowa, and others continued to visit the area seasonally as they had for hundreds of years.
+Expanding settlement on the Southern Plains led to removal and confinement in the Indian Territory.
+Texas, which had no reservations, claimed present-day southwest Oklahoma as its own Greer County until 1896, but the Comanche, Kiowa, and others continued to visit the area seasonally as they had for hundreds of years.
 The drama of their eventual confinement on nearby reservations in the Indian Territory, bordering Greer County, played out all across the western reaches of the Red River, including present-day western and southwestern Oklahoma, and in adjacent areas of Texas.

 Both municipal growth and agricultural development emphasized the need for a large, stable water supply.
 Early successes such as Fullerton Dam on Turkey Creek near Olustee, Oklahoma, were followed by projects on the North Fork of the Red River.
 The Bureau of Reclamation completed Lake Altus in 1947, which irrigates approximately 48,000 acres in Southwest Oklahoma.

-Today the western range of the Wichita Mountains presides over a largely agricultural base in Southwest Oklahoma, although the economy depends heavily on the presence of Altus Air Force Base, activated in 1953.
-In recent decades business has begun to further diversify, with new industry and tourism adding to the development of the area.
+Today the western range of the Wichita Mountains presides over a largely agricultural base in southwest Oklahoma, although the economy depends heavily on the presence of Altus Air Force Base, activated in 1953.
+In recent decades business has begun to diversify, with new industry and tourism adding to the development of the area.